The White Planet

-Filmmakers Thierry Piantanida, Thierry Ragobert, and Jean Lemire explore the unexpectedly complex ecosystem of the Arctic in a fascinating documentary that proves the vast frozen north is much, much more than simple ice and snow.
-From the polar bears, Arctic fox, and caribou herds that move across the blinding white surface of the land to the massive Beluga whales that navigate the icy waters below.
+Filmmakers Thierry Piantanida, Thierry Ragobert, and Jean Lemire explore the complex ecosystem of the Arctic in a fascinating documentary that proves the vast frozen north is much, much more than just ice and snow.
+The film show us the lives of polar bears, Arctic foxes, and caribou herds that move across the blinding white surface of the land and the massive Beluga whales that navigate the icy waters below.

-Piantanida, Ragobert, and Lemire's film seeks not to examine one particular life form, but rather to seek better understanding of just how life continues to thrive in such an uninviting terrain by documenting all four seasons in the Artic.
-A breathtaking look at the aurora borealis boasts nature's beauty as few who live outside of this land may have ever experienced, and a thoughtful meditation on the ebb and flow of life there reveals a remarkable array of life-forms that could well rival the Galápagos in terms of ecological diversity.
+Piantanida, Ragobert, and Lemire's film seeks not to examine one particular life form, but rather to develop our understanding of how life thrives in an uninviting terrain by documenting all four seasons in the Artic.
+A breathtaking look at the aurora borealis boasts nature's beauty that few who live outside of this region may have experienced, and a thoughtful meditation on the ebb and flow of life there reveals a remarkable array of life-forms that could well rival the Galápagos in terms of ecological diversity.

 Technical information and screening rights...